 Lead Nation(s): The Czech Republic, the Netherlands and Poland.
 The NATO Support Agency (NSPA) will act as the implementing body and will be responsible for the management of the Trust Fund.
+On 28 April 2015, the NSPA and Ukraine signed a Memorandum of Understanding, which formalizes the agency's role as executing agent for the Logistics and Standardization Trust Fund.

-Additional contributions (as of 23 January 2015): Denmark, Turkey.
+Additional contributions (as of 7 May 2015): Denmark, Turkey.